ghattrell/activecampaign/README.md

 ActiveCampaign
 ===============

-Wrapper on the ActiveCampaign PHP API - with custom methods and support for Laravel 5.x
+Wrapper on the ActiveCampaign PHP API - with custom methods and support for Laravel 5.x, and extension of Gentor's good work.

 Installation
 ------------